CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 These data are complex and have many sources of variability and uncertainty.
 For example,

-- Each state has a different number of wastewater sampling sites (e.g., wastewater treatment plants) that each cover a catchment area.
-This means that different sites cover different populations, and when combining the sites across a state, represent some subset of the state population.
-This subset varies significantly across states.
+- Each jurisdiction (for our forecasts, typically a U.S. state or territory) has a different number of wastewater sampling sites (e.g., wastewater treatment plants) that each cover a catchment area.
+This means that different sites cover different populations, and when combining the sites across a jurisdiction, represent some subset of the jurisdiction's total population.
+The fraction of the total population covered by sampling sites varies significantly among the jurisdictions we consider.
-- Different sites may use different collection methodologies.
-These methodologies may vary through time at an individual site.
+- Different wastewater sites may use different sample collection methodologies.
+These methodologies may also vary through time at an individual site.
 - Different sites sample at different cadences.
 Some sites sample nearly daily, while others sample less than once a week.
 Some sites report that data within the week while others have reporting latencies on the order of weeks.
 - Different samples are processed in different labs that may use different methodologies for extraction, concentration, and quantification.
 These labs may also vary their methodologies through time.
-- Not all states submit genome concentrations to [CDC's National Wastewater Surveillance System](https://www.cdc.gov/nwss/wastewater-surveillance.html) (NWSS).
+- Not all of the jurisdictions we forecast submit genome concentrations to [CDC's National Wastewater Surveillance System](https://www.cdc.gov/nwss/wastewater-surveillance.html) (NWSS).

 These complexities mean that wastewater data are often difficult to interpret.
-For example, a change in genome concentration across a state could reflect a change in the underlying number of infections, a change in the number of samples collected or processed, a change in the collection or processing methodologies, a change in the reporting cadence or latency, and/or a change in the viral shedding kinetics of the population (e.g., due to a new variant or a change in the age distribution of cases).
+For example, a change in genome concentration sampled at a site could reflect a change in the underlying number of infections, a change in the number of samples collected or processed, a change in the collection or processing methodologies, a change in the reporting cadence or latency, and/or a change in the viral shedding kinetics of the population (e.g., due to a new variant or a change in the age distribution of cases).

 Details about data preprocessing, outlier detection, and aggregation are in the [Appendix](#appendix-wastewater-data-pre-processing).

 ### Hospital admissions data

-We source hospital admissions data for each state from [healthdata.gov](https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/g62h-syeh/about_data).
+We source hospital admissions data for each jurisdiction from [healthdata.gov](https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/g62h-syeh/about_data).
 As this data is updated on Friday afternoon with admissions up until the previous Saturday, and we submit forecasts on the following Monday, this means that we have a 9 day delay between the most recent data and when the model is fitted.

 Details about data preprocessing and outlier detection are in the [Appendix](#hospital-admissions-pre-processing).